NebraLtd/Helium-Guides/docs/outdoor-hotspot/quick-start.md

 ![Screwing](../media/photos/outdoor/mounting6.jpg)

-**Step 6: Installtion** : You can install the hotspot in different ways and make sure to tighten the screws well.
+**Step 6: Installation** : You can install the hotspot in different ways and make sure to tighten the screws well.

 ![Installation](../media/photos/outdoor/mounting7.jpg)